 - send an HTTP "201 Created" response with TimeSyncExposureConfig data structure as response body and a Location header field containing the URI of the created Individual Time Synchronization Exposure Configuration resource, i.e. "{apiRoot}/ntsctsf-time-sync/<apiVersion>/subscriptions/{subcriptionId}/configuration/{configurationId}", as shown in figure 5.2.2.5.2-1, step 2;

-- use the {subscriptionId} within the requested URI and user plane node ID within the "upNodeId" attribute in the request to determine the target UEs and corresponding AF-sessions, and then contact with the PCF(s) to configure and initialize the PTP instance in the DS-TT(s) and NW-TT as defined in 3GPP TS 23.502 [3], clause 4.15.9.3.2, step 5-6.Editor's Note: Error responses are FFS.
+- use the {subscriptionId} within the requested URI and user plane node ID within the "upNodeId" attribute in the request to determine the target UEs and corresponding AF-sessions, and then contact with the PCF(s) to configure and initialize the PTP instance in the DS-TT(s) and NW-TT as defined in 3GPP TS 23.502 [3], clause 4.15.9.3.2, step 5-6;

+Editor's Note: Error responses are FFS.

+Editor's Note: The handling of the time synchronization error budget is FFS.

 * * * Next Change * * * *